MOD0912/Instagram_message/README.md

 ## Installation(Windows)

-1.  open up a terminal and copy paste this in:
+1.  open up a terminal and paste this in:
  ```
  pip install selenium
  ```